-Although not necessarily in the words of the modern song, nevertheless the disciples were able from that moment on to say to Jesus, "you light up my life."
-And we echo that same sentiment in the here and now.
-The path to reconciliation with God is illuminated for us by Christ; our days are made brighter and warmer by his constant closeness with us.
+While we probably have not had the kind of faith experience that caused us to fall prostrate to the ground in abject fear, we do share with the disciples that the one identified by the voice of God as the Son of God has also reached out to us, taking us gently by the hand, and saying to us, "do not be afraid."
+We too, like them, have been touched by God in some way, and we strive to respond faithfully, in worship and in deed.
+The path to our reconciliation with God is illuminated for us by Christ; our days are made brighter and warmer by his constant closeness with us.
 The light of God's love in Christ shines upon the world and it is made more lovely as a result.

-We also read in scripture that we are one with Christ in our faith, and so it is outrageous to believe that some of the light of that love has been poured into us as well.
-Can we affirm that?
-Are we able to say with integrity and assurance that people around us are also able to say about us, "you light up my life" with that same love?
-Are we shining beacons of God's accepting love to those who see us, or do we glow rather dimly?
-When people encounter us full of faith in Christ are they drawn by the warmth of God's love?
-I think we are, and I think we can.

-Perhaps that can be our prayer on this last Sunday before the Season of Lent, that God's Holy Spirit will help us to let that light shine forth from us in all that we do, in order that because of our faith in Christ people will be able to say to us as well, "you light up my life."
+We also read in scripture that we are one with Christ in our faith, and so it is possible to believe that some of the light of that love has been poured into us as well.
+Perhaps that can be our prayer on this last Sunday before the Season of Lent, that God's Holy Spirit will help us to let that light shine forth from us in all that we do, that through our faith others may feel that they have also have been if not touched by God then at least witnessed that touch in action.